 It is also vitally important to divide your newsletter into four quadrants, labelled as north–east (top-right), north–west (top-left), south–west (bottom-left), and south–east (bottom-right) for first, second, third, and fourth quadrant, respectively.
 To stand out in your recipient mailbox, branded and well-designed marketing emails should do the trick.
 Storytelling works well here when done right, but emails should not be lengthy as the aim is to point your customer to your website for more information.
 Lastly do not forget strong Call to Action such as apply, visit, call, request information, etc., without confusing the recipients.

 Most people love the convenience of email, but hate the way it consumes their day.
 Constantly bombarded by mass media, voicemail, Tweets, Facebook messages, and emails all day, every day and yet, we have to filter these messages to stay focused and productive.
 Stop and think about the emails you received today, how did you handle them?
 Probably you deleted without reading them because of the assumption of the sender.
 You scan the subject line, make a split-second determination, you skim through quickly to see if is worthy reading further such as reading whole email, clicking a link, or opening an attachment.
 Now visualise emails that you always open, read, and act on.
 What makes them special?
 Can you get onto your customers’ “must-read” list?

-Effective and Successful Email Marketing Brief Introduction to Email Marketing History of Email...
+Effective and Successful Email Marketing An Introduction to Email Marketing A Brief History of Email...